mustafalail/CDA/README.md

 # Class Diragram Analyzer (CDA)

 ## CDA Overview and Demo
-We have created a video demonstration of CDA that can be viewed below or through YouTube CDA Demonstration.
+We have created a video demonstration of CDA that can be viewed through YouTube [CDA Demonstration](https://www.youtube.com/watch?v=gcefDPYBIBk).

 ## CDA Installation Instructions
 This repository contains a modified distribution of USE that includes our CDA plug-in.
 To install the tool, download the repository files as a zip folder and extract them in the desired install directory.